daoka/nem2-curricular-framework/_units/03-structure.markdown

 permalink: /structure/
 ---

-The curricular framework is divided into separate proposed units by topic.
+The curricular framework is divided into separate units by topic.
 Each unit contains a set of learning objectives, a suggested outline and a group of activities and resources.

 ## Target Audience

-At the beginning of each unit, you will find the target audience.
-Activities, outline and resources could be tagged for a specific target.
+The target audience is visible at the beginning of each unit.
+The provided material such as activities and references could be tagged for a specific target.

 The framework differentiates between:

 **Prototyping**

 * No prior development knowledge needed.
 * Optional: Basic blockchain knowledge.

 **Developer**

-* Basic development skills required.
+* Basic development skills required:
-    - How to write and debug a program.
+    - Write and debug a program.

-    -   Object-oriented programming.
+    - Know object-oriented programming.

-    -   Optional: Reactive programming and basic blockchain knowledge.
+* Optional: Reactive programming and basic blockchain knowledge.

 **SysAdmin**

 * Knowledge in upkeeping, configuring and ensure reliable operation of servers.
+* Optional: Basic blockchain knowledge.

 ## Learning objectives

-The learning objectives are categorised using Bloom's taxonomy:
+The learning objectives are categorized using Bloom's taxonomy:

 | Lower order thinking        |                |            |             |              | Higher order thinking        |
 |-----------------------------|----------------|------------|-------------|--------------|------------------------------|